Days

 - The Property Ombudsman (TPO) - an independent, not-for-profit organisation

-- The Property Redress Scheme (PRS) - a government-authorised consumer redress scheme
+- The Property Redress Scheme - a government-authorised consumer redress scheme

 However, they can only use these to complain about letting agents, not landlords.
 This raises a couple of issues.

-Firstly, according to the 2024 English Private Landlord Survey, 52% of landlords reported that they didn’t use a letting agent.
+Firstly, according to the 2025 State of the Lettings Industry report, 43% of landlords reported that they didn’t use a letting agent.
 This makes it challenging for the tenants they serve to make complaints without pursuing legal action.

-Secondly, 48% of landlords who do work with an agent can refuse the requests the agent makes on the tenant's behalf.
-This puts you in a tricky spot and makes it difficult to find a resolution for the tenant.
+Secondly, 57% of landlords who work with an agent may refuse the agent's requests on behalf of the tenant.
+This puts agents in a tricky spot and makes it difficult to find a resolution for the tenant.

-The new Ombudsman is designed to address these systemic issues.
-By introducing an overarching infrastructure to handle housing complaints and resolutions for tenants, the government believes it will:
+The new Private Rented Sector Ombudsman will close that gap.
+By introducing an overarching infrastructure to handle housing complaints and resolutions for tenants, the Government believes it will:

 - Standardise the experiences of private and social housing tenants